We love to camp, and we love to eat. They’re two of our favorite things.

-If you follow a strict diet like that you’ll probably be able to find something here that works for you, but probably not a lot.
+If you follow a strict diet like that, you’ll probably be able to find something here that works for you, but probably not a lot.

 We figure there are plenty of excellent places to get recipes for those diets elsewhere.
-It’s nothing against you or your lifestyle choices, it’s just that in the hiking and camping industry, those diets dominate recipe websites.
+It’s nothing against you or your lifestyle choices.
+It’s just that in the hiking and camping industry, those diets dominate recipe websites.

-This is the way we eat.
+This is the way we like to eat.

 How Each Recipe is Organized

 Each recipe is broken down into the following sections:

 - Ingredients.
 Our standard kitchen kit only includes salt, pepper, and vegetable oil.
 Be sure you have all other seasonings and components that you might need.

 - Equipment needed at the campsite.
 We list our standard kitchen kit and additional unique items that you’ll need beyond what is in our kit.
 If you don’t have a kitchen kit like ours, be sure to go through the recipe to ensure that you’ll have everything you need at the campsite.

 - Before you leave home.
 This section helps reduce your workload at the campsite.
 Anything you can do at home before you go will give you more time to relax and enjoy yourself on your trip.